Sprytile/SprytileDocs/docs/quick-start.md

 ??? question "For Blender Newbies"

     To delete faces in Blender, go into the tweak/select tool by pressing `W`.

     Go into face mode by pressing the `3` key.
-Select the faces and delete them by pressing either `X` or `Del`, and then choosing faces.
+Select the faces to be deleted.

+    Delete them by pressing either `X` or `Del`, and then choosing faces in the menu that appears.

-    Bonus tip: holding down `shift` adds or removes to your selection.
+    Bonus tip: holding `shift` adds or removes to your selection.
 Holding `ctrl` will select the shortest path from your last selection to the new selection.
 Blender has powerful selection options worth exploring yourself.

 To recreate the wall, we'll use the Sprytile fill tool.
 Select the fill tool from the toolbar, making sure the 16x16 grid is selected.
-The workplane has become bigger, showing the area the tool will fill.
+The work plane has become bigger, showing the area the tool will fill.

 ![Fill Tool](img/tool-fill.png)